 #2: Make Use of Rich Snippets

-Rich snippets make your listings in the search engine result pages look different, unique and informative.
+Rich snippets make your listings in the search engine result pages look different, unique, and informative.
 Once you reach the first-page listings of Google, you need to ensure you’re getting a higher number of clicks.
 There are various SEO hacks to help you rank higher.
 But when it comes to getting a better CTR, rich snippets take the cake.

 If you’re not aware of rich snippets, here’s a quick intro:

-Now, the reason why you need to use rich snippets is because they simply lead to better SEO results.
+Now, the reason why you need to use rich snippets is that they simply lead to better SEO results.
 Of course, the title tag and meta description are already there to inform people about your site’s content.
 But a rich snippet makes you look like a star amongst all other listings that aren’t using it.

 When you use a rich snippet properly, you are actually tapping into an opportunity that others are ignoring.
 Because the rating that shows with your snippet tells the searcher that your product is worthy.
-The positive experiences of your past customers is social proof that can help you get more visitors.
+The positive experiences of your past customers are social proof that can help you get more visitors.
 And that’s exactly what you’re leveraging here.

 Will rich snippets help you rank higher?
 No. But can they improve your chances of getting a higher click-through rate?
 Of course yes.